KBNLresearch/intro-kb-apis/tutorial.md

 ## The SRU search API

-If you are interested in getting the results for a particular search query, rather than dowloading an entire set, you can use the search API.
-The KB search API is based on [SRU] (http://www.loc.gov/standards/sru/) (Search and Retrieval via URL), a standard protocol for performing search queries on an index that is currently maintained by the Library of Congress.
-The base URL for the search API is `http://jsru.kb.nl/sru/sru`.
-A simple request to the search API for querying the ANP collection with a single keyword would be:
+If you are interested in getting the results for a particular search query, rather than dowloading an entire set, you can use the search API based on [SRU] (http://www.loc.gov/standards/sru/) (Search and Retrieval via URL), a standard protocol for performing search queries that is currently maintained by the Library of Congress.
+The base URL for the search API is `http://jsru.kb.nl/sru/sru` and a simple request to query the ANP collection with a single keyword would be:

 <http://jsru.kb.nl/sru/sru?operation=searchRetrieve&x-collection=ANP&query=nobelprijs>